Diseases of Volume Regulation: Volume Overload

 The term volume overload typically implies overall expansion of the extracellular fluid volume, and is not used to describe the consequences of local phenomena such as the upper extremity edema that can occur after breast cancer treatment.
 A possible exception is patients with obstruction to venous return from the lower extremities, which is most common in the massively obese.
 In these situations, substantial edema and venous stasis with secondary dermatopathy implies that the extracellular fluid (ECF) volume is substantially elevated.

 Chronic heart failure, cirrhosis of the liver, and nephrotic syndrome are the most common causes of generalized expansion of the ECF volume, although patients in the intensive care unit, who are critically ill, often receive massive quantities of fluids, leading to iatrogenic volume overload.

-Cirrhosis of the liver can lead to splanchnic vasodilation.
-The resulting hyperdynamic circulation and relative hypotension predispose to renal NaCl and water retention, again triggered by activation of the renin/angiotensin/aldosterone system and arginine vasopressin, leading to edema and ascites.
+Cirrhosis of the liver can lead to splanchnic vasodilation and reduced renal perfusion.
+This leads to renal NaCl and water retention, again triggered by activation of the renin/angiotensin/aldosterone system and arginine vasopressin, leading to edema and ascites.

 What are signs and symptoms of volume overload?

 Breathlessness, dyspnea on exertion, orthopnea (breathlessness induced by recumbancy), paroxysmal nocturnal dyspnea (bouts of breathlessness at night), and troublesome edema are common symptoms of diffuse volume overload.